• Skip to primary navigation

 • Line a 10" x 10" pan with parchment paper extending over the edges so the toffee can be easily removed after it cools.
 Alternatively use a quarter-sheet pan and line with a heat-resistant silicone mat or parchment paper.

-• Layer the toasted almond slices in the pan and sprinkle with coarse sea salt.
+• Layer toasted almond slices in pan and sprinkle with coarse sea salt.

 Make the Toffee